TrishaChetani/AdidasShoppingUITest/README.md

-# Guide for using test automation scripts to validate Hoeffner newsletter subscription
+# Guide for using test automation scripts to validate shopping Adidas.co.uk
 - it will simulate user actions in web browser and check if functionality works as expected.